Declaration Filtering

 }

-Queuing and filtering stages can be mixed to perform more specific checks.
-The below snippet filters classes reside in the
+Querying and filtering stages can be mixed to perform more specific checks.
+The below snippet filters classes reside in the `controller` package retrieves all properties, and filters properties with `Inject` annotation:

 .classes() // query all classes